krepoli/CS-330/README.md

 # Installation and Setup

 1. Choose an IDE
-I will be using Visual Studio Code as my programming environment because the interface easy to use.
+/I will be using Visual Studio Code as my programming environment because the interface is easy to use.
-Use this link to install [VS Code](https://code.visualstudio.com/download).
+/Use this link to install [VS Code](https://code.visualstudio.com/download).

 2. Install the C/C++ extension for VS Code